Malaysian Army: Tanks

-Armoured vehicle and infantry fighting vehicle
+Armoured combat vehicles

 Malaysian Army is also rapidly mechanising its current inventory - 267 units locally manufactured DefTech ACV-300 Adnan IFVs were acquired by the army in 2004 and 111 units K200 KIFV also purchased from South Korea.
-Following the procurement of the Pakistani Bakhtar-Shikan anti-armor missile launcher and these were installed on the ACV-300 Adnans.
-The locally manufactured AV-4 Lipanbara 4x4 armoured vehicles by DefTech that were intended to be stationed in east Malaysia were also purchased after an agreement with a Thai company.
-Malaysia also locally produce AV-8 Gempita 8x8 by DefTech company with technology assistance from Turkey.
-While another Malaysian company AVP Engineering has teamed up with a South Korean-defence company Doosan DST to offer Black Fox 6x6 wheeled armoured vehicle if it was selected by the Malaysian government.
+Following the procurement of the Pakistani Bakhtar-Shikan ATGM, they were installed on the ACV-300 Adnans.
+As of 2023, the army will be modernising 60 ACV-300 Adnans in a Service Life Extension Program (SLEP).
+The army planned the SLEP for the entire ACV-300 Adnan and K200 KIFV fleet.
+The AV4 Lipanbara MRAPs were also manufactured by DefTech for the army and are stationed in East Malaysia ESSCOM area of operations.
+In 2014, the army also procured the locally produced DefTech AV8 Gempita which is based on the Turkish FNSS Pars and manufactured with FNSS Defence Systems assistance.
+A Malaysian company AVP Engineering has teamed up with a South Korean defence company Doosan DST to offer Black Fox 6x6 wheeled armoured vehicle if it was selected by the Malaysian government.
 In 2017, Malaysian Army acquired IAG Guardian armoured vehicle for uses in peacekeeping missions in Lebanon.
-There are also planned to replace the retired FV101 Scorpion and Alvis Stormer with the new armoured vehicle.
 Malaysian Army planned to add locally made light armoured vehicle in their inventory.
 In 2019, Malaysian government issues a tender for the new multipurpose light armoured vehicle.
-The variants sought for this new vehicle is the fitted for radio, mortar carrier, anti-tank guided missile carrier and light assault vehicle or special operation vehicle.
-This new light armoured vehicle is uses to augment the fleets of URO VAMTAC and Weststar GK-M1.
-In August 2020, the Ministry of Defence is preparing for an open competition to find the replacement for the APC to replace Condor APC and SIBMAS IFV.
-About 250-400 Armoured Fighting Vehicle were request by the army, specifically 4x4 and 6x6.
-In January 2021, Malaysian company Mildef International Technologies has launched its new Mildef Tarantula HMAV intended for local market and export.
-Another local company, Cendana Auto also ready to deliver its new Cendana Auto Rover to the Malaysian Army starting in 2021.
-In Defence Services Asia (DSA) 2022 exhibition, Mildef International Technologies has launched its second armoured vehicle called Mildef Rentaka 4x4.
-In same exhibition also, Malaysia signed a contract to purchase Ejder Yalcin for Malaysian Army.
+The variants sought for this new vehicle is the fitted for radio, mortar carrier, anti-tank guided missile carrier, light assault vehicle and special operation vehicle.
+This new light armoured vehicle is uses to augment the fleets of URO VAMTAC and locally made Weststar GK-M1/M2.
+In August 2020, the Ministry of Defence is preparing for an open competition to find the replacement for the armoured vehicle to replace the Condor APC and SIBMAS IFV.
+About 250-400 Armoured Fighting Vehicle were requested by the army, specifically in 4x4 and 6x6 configurations.
+As of 2024, the army has put in an order for 136 vehicles of the new Mildef Tarantula HMAV and more than 200 vehicles of the Cendana Auto 4x4 have also been delivered to the army since 2021.
+In Defence Services Asia (DSA) 2022 exhibition, Mildef International Technologies has launched its second armoured vehicle called Mildef Rentaka and offered it for Malaysian Army armoured vehicle program.
+In same exhibition also, Malaysia signed a contract to purchase Ejder Yalcin for Malaysian Army to be use by the UNIFIL contingent.
+Mildef also has offered its Mildef Ribat HMLTV for Malaysian Army High Mobility Light Tactical Vehicle Program.